Adaptive Momentum and Nonlinear Damping for Neural Network Training: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the MAC-MIGS Centre for Doctoral Training.
-This work of G.S. is supported by Hi!
+Part of this research was supported by the MAC-MIGS Centre for Doctoral Training (AK) and the ProbAI Hub (AK and RR).
+The work of AK was also supported by IBM Research.
+The work of GS was supported by Hi!
 PARIS and ANR/France 2030 program (ANR-23-IACL-0005).
 We would like to thank Cameron Barker for his useful insights on configurations for language model training.
+The authors acknowledge the use of resources provided by the Isambard-AI National AI Research Resource (AIRR) \cite{mcintoshsmith2024isambardaileadershipclasssupercomputer}.
+Isambard-AI is operated by the University of Bristol and is funded by the UK Government’s Department for Science, Innovation and Technology (DSIT) via UK Research and Innovation; and the Science and Technology Facilities Council [ST/AIRR/I-A-I/u6ih].